RaHuLShArMa-1403/fruitai-frontend/README.md

 This is the frontend of the Fruit.Ai project, a health manager app that provides information about various fruits, FAQs, a chatbot, a translator, and more.

 ###### Important
-Login Page :
+## Login Page
+1. sometimes the backend takes time to response because of Free trial Ensure you have also opened Backend Link also :) .
-Demo Email : test@example.com
+2. Demo Email : test@example.com
-Demo Password : password123
+3. Demo Password : password123

 ## Setup